sisinflab/warprec/warprec/data/README.md

 ## 🔀 Splitter

-The `Splitter` module in WarpRec is responsible for dividing the data into training and test sets, with an optional validation set.
+The `Splitter` module in WarpRec is responsible for dividing the data into training and test sets, with an optional validation folds.
 While the test set is mandatory, including a validation set is optional.
 The module supports various data splitting strategies, each of which is described in the following section along with how it partitions the data.

 The WarpRec splitting module is built to be efficient on large datasets and robust in edge cases where certain users don't respect splitting criteria: in that case WarpRec handles the user by ensuring that they appear in the training set at least once.